 In conclusion, releasing self-pity is one of the most freeing things you can do.
 You no longer have to harbor anger, resentment, or bitterness in your heart.
 And your mind no longer has to go in circles trying to figure out how to do things differently.
-It is time to overcome the pain with these four truths and move on with your life for good.
+It is time to overcome the pain with these five truths and move on with your life for good.

 Book on Family Estrangement: A Christian Point of View